-The TLV320AIC3110 is a low-power, highly integrated, high-performance codec which supports stereo audio DAC, and mono audio ADC.
+The TLV320DAC3101 is a low-power, highly integrated, high-performance DAC with selectable digital audio processing blocks and 24-bit stereo playback.

-The TLV320AIC3110 features a high-performance audio codec with 24-bit stereo playback and monaural record functionality.
-The device integrates several analog features, such as a microphone interface, headphone drivers, and speaker drivers.
+The device integrates headphone drivers and speaker drivers.
+The TLV320DAC3101 has a suite of built-in processing blocks for digital audio processing.
 The digital audio data format is programmable to work with popular audio standard protocols (I2S, left/right-justified) in master, slave, DSP, and TDM modes.
-Bass boost, treble, or EQ can be supported by the programmable digital-signal processing blocks (PRB).
-An on-chip PLL provides the high-speed clock needed by the digital-signal processing block.
-The volume level can be controlled either by pin control or by register control.
+Bass boost, treble, or EQ can be supported by the programmable digital signal-processing block.
+An on-chip PLL provides the high-speed clock needed by the digital signal-processing block.
+The volume level can be controlled by either pin control or by register control.
 The audio functions are controlled using the I2C serial bus.

-The TLV320AIC3110 has a programmable digital sine-wave generator and is available in a 32-pin QFN package.
+The TLV320DAC3101 has a programmable digital sine-wave generator and is available in a 32-pin QFN package.

 Please be aware that an important notice concerning availability, standard warranty, and use in critical applications of Texas Instruments semiconductor products and disclaimers thereto appears at the end of this data sheet.

 MATLAB is a trademark of The MathWorks, Inc.